LighteningIce/learngit/readme.txt

 Git is a distributed version control system.
-GIt is free software distributed under the GPL.
+GIt is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks a system.
 Creating a new branch is quick and simple.
-Creating a new brank is quick. uuic
+Creating a new brank is quick.